-Wastewater Dischargers - The City of Henderson collects samples along the Wash every other week on behalf of the wastewater dischargers (City of Las Vegas, City of North Las Vegas, and CCWRD).
+Wash every other week on behalf of the wastewater dischargers (City of Henderson, City of Las Vegas, City of North Las Vegas, and CCWRD).
 Samples are collected to meet the terms of permits issued to the entities (NV0020133 for City of Las Vegas, Appendix G; NV0021261 for CCWRD, Appendix H; NV0022098 for City of Henderson, Appendix I; and NV0023647 for City of North Las Vegas, Appendix J).
-Monitoring activities are evaluated annually and a monitoring plan is submitted to NDEP by November of each year (Appendix K).
-Due to the Wash Channel Lining Project conducted by CCWRD, one sample site, LW8.85, has been temporarily moved to LW7.2 beginning in 2016.
-However, LW8.85 was reactivated after the completion of the CCWRD project in 2018.
+Monitoring activities are evaluated yearly and a monitoring plan is submitted to NDEP by November of each year (Appendix K).
+City of Las Vegas, with contribution from CNLV and SNWA, conducts water quality monitoring and sampling in Lake Mead and the CCWRD lab analyzes them.